SmithWillSuffice/ohanga-pai/content/blog/23_toonastytwit.md

 consequences (so purely for a financial return)?

-## All Economics Reduces to Physics
+## All Economics Reduces to Physics?

 (I am only joking.
 But seriously.)